Rose-Hensley/minesweeper_solver/README.md

 # Minesweeper Solver
 A C++ program that generates boards of minesweeper, solves it, and renders it as it solves.
+Sports two different solving methods with varying degrees of success rates, and customizable board settings.

 # Libraries Used
 This project uses the graphic library C-Turtle: https://github.com/walkerje/C-Turtle

 and the argument command line argument parser argh: https://github.com/adishavit/argh

-#Installation
+# Installation
 This solver is very easy to install and run, as the external libraries it interfaces with are header-file only packages.
 Download the repo and build with cmake.

 # Run options